raygye/Hush/README.md

 Choose any key that you wish, but do not reuse keys.
 Key reuse is a major security flaw that can lead to message leaks.

+A jar is available to run the program.

 Note: On first use of the application, please wait as it compiles the .exe file.